-Two general requirements for all searches incident to arrest.
+Requirements.
+There are two requirements for a search incident to arrest.
 First, there must have been a lawful custodial arrest.
-Second, the search must be "substantially contemporaneous" with the arrest-the search may not be too remote in time or place from the arrest.
+Second, the search of the vehicle must be "substantially contemporaneous" with the arrest.
+In other words, the search may not be too remote in time or place from the arrest.